kangakum36/FlowAI/README.md

 ```
 gcloud components update
 ```
-Finally, run the following commands (you must have the gcloud tools added to your path or the download data script will not run) </br>
+Finally, run the following commands (you must have gcloud added to your PATH) </br>
 ```
 chmod +x ./scripts/download_data.sh
 mkdir data